sgoldenlab/simba/docs/Scenario1.md

 Body parts flagged as movement or location outliers will be re-placed in their last reliable coordinate.

-4. Chose to calculate the median or mean Euclidian distance in millimeters between the two body parts and click on `Confirm Config`.
+4. Chose to calculate the *median or mean* Euclidian distance in millimeters between the two body parts at the bottom of the `Settings` window and click on `Confirm Config`.

 5. Click to run the outlier correction.
 You can follow the progress in the main SimBA window.
-Once complete, two new csv log files will appear in the `/project_folder/log` folder.
-These two files contain the number of body parts corrected following the two outlier correction methods for each video in the project.
+Once complete, two new CSV log files will appear in the `/project_folder/log` folder.
+These two files contain the number of body parts corrected following the two outlier correction methods for each video in the project:

 ### Step 5: Extract Features
 Based on the coordinates of body parts in each frame - and the frame rate and the pixels per millimeter values - the feature extraction step calculates a larger set of features used for behavioral classification.
 Features are values such as metric distances between body parts, angles, areas, movement, paths, and their deviations and rank in individual frames and across rolling windows.
 This set of features will depend on the body-parts tracked during pose-estimation (which is defined when creating the project).
 Click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Feature_description.csv) for an example list of features when tracking 2 mice and 16 body parts.